Florida, Gauteng: Sports

 The local sports field at Trezona Park is the home to Florida Albion Football Club as well as having facilities for hockey, cricket, tennis and squash.

 Education

 It is served by Arthur Matthews Primary School, Florida Primary School, Florida Park High School, Afrikaans language Hoërskool Florida and Laerskool Florida as well as private schools such as Victory House Private School and Royal King's School.
 It is also served by Saint Catherine's Convent: a private all-girls Catholic School.

 It also is home to a number of pre-schools; most notably, Barbara's Pre-Play School, which was established in 1984.

 Infrastructure

 Transportation

 The railway station is on the Springs to Randfontein line with easy access to Johannesburg.
-There is a taxi rank around the area of the springs.